-Budgetary Information
+A. Budgetary Information

-Annual budgets are adopted on a basis consistent with accounting principles generally accepted in the United States of America for the General fund, Food Service and Community Service special revenue funds.
+Annual budgets are adopted on a basis consistent with accounting principles generally accepted in the United States of America for the General fund and Food Service special revenue fund.
 All annual appropriations lapse at fiscal year-end.